-Betahistine HCL 16 mg– Betahistine is an antivertigo drug, extensively used for treating vertigo associated with Ménière’s disease, it is the type of health condition which is a condition caused by the pressure of excess fluid in the inner ear.
+Betahistine HCL 16 mg– Betahistine is an antivertigo drug, extensively used for treating vertigo associated with Ménière’s disease, it is the type of health condition which is a caused by the force of excessive fluid in the inner ear.
 Some of the major symptoms of having Ménière’s are vertigo, tinnitus, hearing loss and nausea.
-Dosage.
-It is also commonly used for patients with balance disorders.
+Dosage of Hcl mg betahistine is commonly used for patients with balance disorders.
 Patients with hypersensitivity are most likely to consume betahistine dihydrochloride or any component of the tablet on a prescription basis.
 Use in patients with phaeochromocytoma.

 Betahistine HCL stands for Betahistine dihydrochloride, also called histamine analog.
 This medicine works by improving blood flow in the inner ear, which prevent the pressure to build up.
 This type of pressure cause vertigo (dizziness), tinnitus (ringing in the ears) and hearing loss suffered.
 Such medicines are very effective in treating such a health issue.